rosienhn/Formula1DeltaLake/README.md

 It's recommended to go through some documentation before proceeding with this project.
 The Ergast Developer API website provides extensive information about the various tables and their relationships.
 To get a better understanding, it's beneficial to review the ERD diagram and Ergast Database User Guide

-## Technical Requirements and Environment setup:
+## Environment setup:
 * Azure subcription
 * Azure Data Lake Storage Gen2
 * Azure Data Factory
-* Azure Databricks
-  * Create, configure and monitor Databricks clusters
-  * Configure Databricks to use the ABFS driver to read and write data stored on Azure Data Lake Storage Gen2 using secrets stored in Azure Key Vault.
-  * Use Delta Lake to implement a solution using Lakehouse architecture
 * Azure SQL Database
 * Azure Key Vault
+* Azure Databricks
+** Create, configure and monitor Databricks clusters ** Configure Databricks to use the ABFS driver to read and write data stored on Azure Data Lake Storage Gen2 using secrets stored in Azure Key Vault.
+A Pyspark function was used to mount the AZure ADLS Gen 2 to Databricks.
+** Use Delta Lake to implement a solution using Lakehouse architecture

 ### Languages
 * Spark SQL